laminas/technical-steering-committee/meetings/agenda.md

 ## Items to Discuss

-### Remove Line Length Limit from Codestandard
+### Remove Line Length Limit from coding standard

-[Maximilian Bösing](https://github.com/boesing) wants to drop the line length limit from the `laminas-codestandard` ruleset.
+[Maximilian Bösing](https://github.com/boesing) wants to drop the line length limit from the laminas-coding-standard ruleset.

 The line length limit is counter-productive in combination with psalm and more precise argument-/return-type definitions.